- Biological Inventions

-The grant permits Nacto to manufacture and market a generic version of Nexavar for Rs.
+The grant permits the Nacto to manufacture and market a generic version of Nexavar for Rs.
 8800 for 120 tablets per month treatment (against Rs 284,428 per month by Bayer) in return for paying 6% royalty on sales to Bayer.
-The order also makes it obligatory for Natco to supply the drug free of cost to at least 600 needy patients per year.
+The order also makes it obligatory for Natco to supply the drug-free cost to at least 600 needy patients per year.

 The CL was granted in accordance with the grounds described under section 84 of the Indian Patent Act.

-b. that the patented invention is not available to the public at reasonably affordable price,
+b. that the patented invention is not available to the public at a reasonably affordable price,

 c. that the patented invention is not worked in India.

 The Controller gave his reasoning and conclusion separately on each of the above three grounds and found that all the grounds are satisfied in granting the CL against Bayer.
 His brief reasonings are as below: